Best time to visit Jamaica

 A. The hurricane season officially runs from 1 June to 30 November, with August and September its peak months.
 Rainfall in Jamaica is highest between June and November, typically peaking during October and November.

-Jamaica tends not to be so badly affected by tropical storms as other, more northerly Caribbean islands.
+Jamaica is less badly affected by tropical storms than other, more northerly Caribbean islands.
 It lies 100 miles south of Cuba, which falls squarely within the so-called “hurricane belt”.

-Hurricane Irma, which left a trail of destruction across the region in early September 2017, caused heavy rain in Jamaica, but no significant damage.
+For example, Hurricane Irma, which left a trail of destruction across the region in September 2017, caused heavy rain in Jamaica, but no significant damage.

 July and August are generally good months to be out on the island’s beaches or taking advantage of the warm waters – averaging 28°C – to try the various water sports.
 Snorkelling, scuba diving, para-sailing and jet-skiing are all on offer.
 Despite coinciding with Europe and North America’s long school summer holidays, it is still not considered peak tourism season on the island.

 That peak season comes during the winter months, between Christmas and Easter, which is the busiest and most expensive period to visit the island.
 This season sees temperatures average 24°C.

 The weather usually turns windy for the months of March and April, which can prevent water sports on northern coast resorts including Montego Bay.
 Kingston, on the island’s southern coast has a more sheltered position, as do the resorts of Negril Beach on the east coast, where water sports are still possible during these months.